tamagui/tamagui/next.md

 ---

-- config v4
+- config/v4

+  - remove $mono and inter default fonts use system defaults
+    - can also export the existing font config as an option for migration
-  - can pass in colors
+  - must pass in colors separately but it exports the defaults still
   - remove: shouldAddPrefersColorThemes, themeClassNameOnRoot
-  - no custom fonts just defaults for each platform
   - focus styles in the default v3 config are kind of wack
   - automatically handles tree shaking process.env for themes
+  - remove some shorthands (shac, less often used ones)

 ---